VitekHub/discord-helper-bot-ts/README.md

-# Discord AI Summarizer Bot
+# Discord AI Helper Bot

 A powerful Discord bot that leverages Google's Gemini Pro AI or Ollama to summarize and analyze channel conversations.
 Built with TypeScript and modern dependency injection patterns.